viyancs/Chat-Nodejs/README.md

 Chat-Nodejs
 ============

-this repository is about web chat application , some library include is
+This repository is about web chat application.
 <br>
 1) nodejs <br>
 2) expressjs <br>